 - Strawberries - Fresh strawberries are the second component to making a delicious strawberry lemon cake.
 Obviously, this cake will taste best when it’s peak strawberry season and the strawberries are extra juicy and sweet.

-Please refer to the recipe card below for the full list of ingredients and detailed instructions.
+The recipe card below includes the full list of ingredients + instructions.

 Prepaing the Cake Pans